Visa policy of Jamaica: Substitute visa

-Citizens of Honduras that are holders of a valid visa issued by any member state of Schengen Area, Canada, the United Kingdom or the United States may enter Jamaica without a visa for up to 30 days.
+Citizens of Honduras who hold a valid visa issued by any Schengen Area member state, Canada, the United Kingdom or the United States may enter Jamaica without a visa for up to 30 days, if they are travelling only for tourist purposes.

-Citizens of Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Romania and Serbia that are holders of a valid visa issued by any member state of Schengen Area, Canada, the United Kingdom or the United States and who have a proof that they are immunized against measles, rubella and polio may enter Jamaica without a visa for up to 30 days.
+Citizens of Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Kazakhstan, Moldova, Montenegro, North Macedonia, Romania and Serbia who hold a valid visa issued by any Schengen Area member state, Canada, the United Kingdom or the United States, and a proof that they are immunized against measles, rubella and polio, may enter Jamaica without a visa for up to 30 days, if they are travelling only for tourist purposes.
+Even though Bulgaria, Croatia and Romania are members of the Schengen Area, this does not mean that entry is visa-free.

 Non-ordinary passports

-Holders of diplomatic, official, service or special passports of Cuba and United Arab Emirates may enter Jamaica without a visa.
+In addition to countries whose citizens are visa-exempt, holders of diplomatic, official, service or special passports of Cuba and United Arab Emirates may enter Jamaica without a visa.

 Visa on arrival

 Citizens of the following countries and territories may obtain a visa on arrival for 100 USD: